What is Flyte™?

 Can you refer me to a healthcare professional who is knowledgable about Flyte?

 Yes!
 Here is a list.
-Pelvital is proud to partner with exceptional board-certified physicians and nurse practitioners in the Minneapolis/St. Paul area during our limited market release.
+Pelvital is proud to partner with exceptional board-certified physicians, nurse practitioners and pelvic floor physical therapists.

 Data on file at Pelvital